 Preserving reproductive freedom

-Make no mistake: choice is on the ballot in 2020.
+Make no mistake: choice is on the ballot.
 My opponent is anti-choice.
 I believe that abortion is a deeply personal decision that belongs between a woman and her doctor.
 I don’t know what the answer is for every woman making that decision, but I do know that she doesn’t need a state legislator making the decision for her.
 When we prioritize giving women access to reproductive health services, unintended pregnancies and abortions decrease.
 I support Planned Parenthood and their mission to provide Iowans with reproductive healthcare and education.

 Fighting to end racial inequity and injustice in our state